mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 >“We’re onboarding a new client next month as part of a very large deal.
 It’s critical that we support them with our excellent service levels.
 I need to know how many tickets per week on average we can expect from this client so we can ensure we have enough help desk resources in place.”

 **2 key analytical concepts** to understand business situation and analyze data.
-  - Cross Industry Standard Process for Data Mining (CRISP-DM)
+  - Problem Solving Framework: CRISP-DM(Cross Industry Standard Process for Data Mining)
   - Methodology Map

 **CRISP-DM** was originally developed by data miners in order to generalize the common approaches to defining and analyzing a problem.
 CRISP-DM is the "Problem Solving Framework".
 The framework is made up of 6 steps: